innopolis-devops/labs/app_python/PYTHON.md

 * [isort](https://github.com/PyCQA/isort)

 # Best practices for writing Unit tests
+My unit tests send request to check is server responds with 200 status code on root page and 404 otherwise.

 1. Parametrize your tests.
 Don't use the same test copy-pasted many times with different inputs.
 With Pytest you can reduce it to only one test.
 2. Make your unit test as small as possible, in a way that the minimum possible piece of code is involved.
 This way, when an error appears, you will be able to quickly assess where it originated.